foureyes/csci-ua.0480-fall2019-003/slides/intro/overview.md

 {:.fragment}

 * {:.fragment} <span class="hl">you should give some thought as to whether or not you should stay enrolled</span> in this course
-* {:.fragment} since this is the first run of the course and you're already enrolled, I can't tell you to take another course instead (that's up to you!)
 </section>

 <section markdown="block">